 - Pay schedule

-After that, the system automatically calculates pay and transfers them to employee accounts.
+After that, the system automatically calculates pay and transfers it to employee accounts.

-A payroll schedule is a predetermined plan about when employees get paid.
+A payroll schedule is a predetermined plan for when employees get paid.
 Typically, these schedules are:

 - Weekly